dropwizard/dropwizard/docs/source/manual/internals.rst

 Commands
 ********

-Commands are basic actions which Dropwizard runs based on the arguments provided on the command line.
-The built-in server command, for example, spins up an HTTP server and runs your application.
+``Command`` objects are basic actions which Dropwizard runs based on the arguments provided on the command line.
+The built-in ``server`` command, for example, spins up an HTTP server and runs your application.
 Each Command subclass has a name and a set of command line options which Dropwizard will use to parse the given command line arguments.
-The check command parses and validates the application's configuration.
+The ``check`` command parses and validates the application's configuration.

 If you will check again the first code snippet in this document - you will see creating these 2 commands are the first step in the bootstrapping process.

 Another important command is db - allowing to execute various db actions

-Similar to ConfiguredBundle, some commands require access to configuration parameters and should extend the ConfiguredCommand class, using your application’s Configuration class as its type parameter.
+Similar to ``ConfiguredBundle``, some commands require access to configuration parameters and should extend the ``ConfiguredCommand`` class, using your application’s ``Configuration`` class as its type parameter.
 In Next - there is currently no use of custom commands.

 The CLI class